Mbaruku2003/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ps -x - displays all processes including those thatdont have a controling TTY ps -u - displays information about processes owned by a specific user ps -f -display process information including process hierachy i.e parent child information

+TASK3
+i learnt the uses of greap i.e grep is used to search for strings in files e.g grep "leo" Lenaje.txt searches for a name in the lenaje .yxt file grep -i -used to perform case incensitive search that is searches that dont care wheather the whole word is a capital or small letter grep -r used to search for a string within a whole file, directory and subdirectories grep -l "string" *fileend is used to display only file names that have matches

+ps -aux |grep "bash" - displays lines with the bash word allowing you to easily get the pid of your program

+TASK 4

+pgrep -l bash - displays the PID, along with the process name, of processes whose name contain the word bash.